aammd/Habitat_Filtering/MS/OrgSize.md

 Zooplankton were  identified to the lowest taxonomic unit possible (species in most cases, except for bdelloid rotifers and harpaticoid copepods, left at the level of class and order, respectively).
-Bacteria were collected by taking some of the filtrate from the zooplankton sample and filtering it a second time on a Whatman filter paper.
+Bacteria were collected by taking 100ml of filtrate from the zooplankton sample and filtering it a second time on a Whatman filter paper.
 We measured bacterial community composition using denaturing gradient gel electrophoresis (DGGE, Muyzer et al.
 [@Muyzer1993]).
 This technique measures an approximation of bacterial